theangryangel/XI4N/docs/guides/main.rst

 your configurations easily.

-However, don't think that this means that it's 1 configuration directory per InSim, OutSim, Outgauge or LFS World Relay connection. xi4n supports multiple connections at the same time, to multiple different servers, regardless of type.
+However, don't think that this means that it's 1 configuration directory per Insim, Outsim, Outgauge or LFS World Relay connection. xi4n supports multiple connections at the same time, to multiple different servers, regardless of type.
 This means you can have 1 configuration file that connects to multiple LFS installations and share or pass data between them.